All About Ranked Choice Voting

 Preventing The "Spoiler Effect"

-In pick-one plurality voting elections, candidates are often opposed to other candidates with similar ideologies or bases of support from entering the race.
+In plurality voting elections, candidates are often opposed to other candidates with similar ideologies or bases of support entering the race.
 This is because candidates fear that similar candidates will "spoil" the election by siphoning off votes that would have otherwise gone to the original candidate.
-Fear of the spoiler effect can lead to elections with fewer choices for voters to pick between and prevent individuals with valuable contributions to make from running for office.
+Fear of the spoiler effect can lead to elections with fewer choices for voters to pick between and can prevent individuals with valuable ideas and contributions to make from running for office.
 RCV eliminates the possibility of the spoiler effect because voters no longer have to declare a preference for just one candidate, and can instead support as many as they would like by ranking them in the order of their preference.
+If a voter's first choice candidate is eliminated, their vote is automatically counted for their next-highest preference.

 More Representative Political Leaders

 Under pick-one plurality voting, a candidate only needs to win more votes than any other candidate—a plurality—to win an election.
 If more than two candidates are running, this means that a winning candidate can enter office even though a most of their constituents decided to back other candidates.
-In contrast, a candidate elected under RCV must be a supported by a majority of the electorate.
+In contrast, a candidate elected under RCV is significantly more likely to be a supported by a majority of the electorate.
 This ensures that elected officials are more representative of the voting public and prevents candidates supported by narrow factions of voters from winning crowded races.

 Reducing the Influence of Money in Politics